marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 ---
 layout: post
-title:  "Tales of mystery and PXE boot failures"
+title:  "pxelinux 6.03 boot failure with Chelsio T520-LL-CR"
 date:   2016-03-20 21:00:00
 categories: jekyll update
 published: yes
 summary: "This a report of an interesting debugging session that followed an important regression after the update of the network boot infrastructure at CERN to PXELINUX 6.03.
-It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware.
-The journey was, at times, longer than what was strictly necessary, but this was a Saturday adventure, so no time was stolen to daily work :)
+It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware."
-Curiosity is hard to tame. "
 ---

 Background and setup